Welcome to today's edition of the Rush 24-7 podcast.

 If they do want that, it'll be to soften everybody up and to dissuade people from looking carefully at what Iran is doing.

-I I don't know how these people do.
+I don't know how these people do.

-I I I you they must have to check their brains at the door when they walk into an NBC office or a CNN office.
+They must have to check their brains at the door when they walk into an NBC office or a CNN office.

-Because I don't know how anybody with a half-functioning brain could, with a straight face issue breathless news reports of such meaningless hope.
+Because I don't know how anybody with a half-functioning brain could, with a straight face, issue breathless news reports of such meaningless hope.

 Because that's going to be the theme.